mouhamaadibrahim/mouhamaadibrahim.github.io/projects.md

 # Projects

 Welcome to my Projects page!
 Here, you'll find a collection of my data analysis projects that showcase my expertise in statistical analysis, data visualization, predictive modeling, and business intelligence.
-Click on each project to learn more about the methodology, insights, and impact, or "View on GitHub" to see the detailed documentation and code.
+Each project section below provides a summary of the methodology, key insights, and impact.
+For more in-depth details and code, you can "View on GitHub."

 ---